Vaginal tears and cuts can occur for various reasons. These include sexual activity and hair removal.

 Minor vaginal cuts or tears can cause pain and discomfort, but they generally heal without treatment within a few days.
 Keeping the affected area clean and dry can help the wounds heal and prevent infection.

 More significant cuts or tears may require medical attention.
-See a doctor if the cuts are deep, numerous, or do not stop bleeding.
+Contact a healthcare professional if the cuts are deep, numerous, or do not stop bleeding.